vuongDang/rust_playground/README.md

 # README

-Just a personal playground to try out Rust ideas or readings
+Just a personal playground to try out Rust patterns or ideas.